Njong392/Njong392/README.md

 Web Developer
 ---

 I've been doodling with frontend development for quite some time now, and I absolutely love it.
 After going through HTML, CSS, and Bootstrap, I decided that it is something I want to do long term.
-Then ...
+Then again...
 I'm never  decided on anything :)

 * 🌍  I'm based in Cameroon.
 * ✉️  You can contact me at [njongemy@gmail.com](mailto:njongemy@gmail.com)
-* 🧠  I'm learning Javascript and Tailwindcss
+* 🧠  I'm currently learning Javascript and Tailwindcss
-* ⚡  I talk to myself... a lot :)
+* ⚡  I like butter on my panackes :)